 Birds build nests and migrate as winter approaches.
 Infants suckle at their mother’s breast.
 Dogs shake water off wet fur.
 Salmon swim upstream to spawn, and spiders spin intricate webs.
 What do these seemingly unrelated behaviors have in common?
 They all are unlearned behaviors.
-Both instincts and reflexes are innate behaviors that organisms are born with.
+Both instincts and reflexes are innate (unlearned) behaviors that organisms are born with.
 Reflexes are a motor or neural reaction to a specific stimulus in the environment.
 They tend to be simpler than instincts, involve the activity of specific body parts and systems (e.g., the knee-jerk reflex and the contraction of the pupil in bright light), and involve more primitive centers of the central nervous system (e.g., the spinal cord and the medulla).
-In contrast, instincts are innate behaviors that are triggered by a broader range of events, such as aging and the change of seasons.
+In contrast, instincts are innate behaviors that are triggered by a broader range of events, such as maturation and the change of seasons.
 They are more complex patterns of behavior, involve movement of the organism as a whole (e.g., sexual activity and migration), and involve higher brain centers.

 Both reflexes and instincts help an organism adapt to its environment and do not have to be learned.
 For example, every healthy human baby has a sucking reflex, present at birth.
 Babies are born knowing how to suck on a nipple, whether artificial (from a bottle) or human.
 Nobody teaches the baby to suck, just as no one teaches a sea turtle hatchling to move toward the ocean.